microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

    profile from the user settings does not already exist, make sure to apply the UserJson.globals.defaults settings first.
 Also layer Color schemes and keybindings.
    - If a profile has a `source` key, but there is not an existing profile with a matching `guid` and `source`, don't create a new Profile object for it.
      Either that generator didn't run, or the generator wanted to delete that profile, so we'll effectively hide the profile.
 1. Re-order the list of profiles, to match the ordering in the UserJson.
 If a profile doesn't exist in UserJson, it should follow all the profiles in the UserJson.
 If a profile listed in UserJson doesn't exist, we can skip it safely in this step (the profile will be a dynamic profile that didn't get populated.)
 1. Validate the settings.
-1. If necessary, write the modified settings back to `profiles.json`.
+1. If requested in step 5, write the modified settings back to `profiles.json`.

 ### Default Settings